Projects

 FinRegLab

-Prior to joining FinRegLab, Kelly helped to stand up the Consumer Financial Protection Bureau, where she served most recently as the Assistant Director for Regulations.
-In that capacity, she oversaw rulemaking and guidance activities under the Dodd-Frank Act, Electronic Fund Transfer Act, and various other federal consumer financial laws.
-Kelly previously was counsel at WilmerHale, where she advised financial institutions on a wide range of legal and regulatory matters including product development, compliance, enforcement, and litigation.
-Kelly also conducted research on financial services innovation, community reinvestment, and other topics at the University of North Carolina at Chapel Hill.
+Prior to joining FinRegLab, Kelly served as the Assistant Director for Regulations at the Consumer Financial Protection Bureau from 2012 to 2019, where she oversaw rulemaking, guidance, and regulatory implementation activities under various federal consumer financial laws.
+Kelly previously worked at the U.S. Treasury Department, the Office of the Comptroller of the Currency, and at a top 50 law firm, where she advised financial institutions on a wide range of legal and regulatory matters.
+She also conducted research on financial services innovation at the University of North Carolina at Chapel Hill.
+She currently serves on the Conference of State Bank Supervisors’ Advisory Committee on Artificial Intelligence.

 Karla Renschler